Skip to main content

 If you distribute changes to the JavaScript code without submitting a new version to the App Store or Google Play Store (i.e. Expo OTA updates), you must point the Embrace SDK to where the updated JavaScript bundle will be downloaded on the device.
 You can do this in either the JavaScript part or native parts of your app with the code snippet provided below.
 Note that this step is unnecessary if you use CodePush since the Embrace SDK will leverage the CodePush SDK to find the location of the bundle.

-import {setJavaScriptBundlePath} from 'react-native-embrace';
+import {setJavaScriptBundlePath} from '@embrace-io/react-native';

 setJavaScriptBundlePath(pathToBundle)